GoogleCloudPlatform/healthcare/deploy/engine/README.md

 # reviews.
 Once approval is granted and CI tests pass, merge the PR.
 The CD job
 # will automatically deploy the change to your GCP infra.

-# Step 7: Deploy org infrastructure and other resources by sending a PR for
+# Step 6: Deploy org infrastructure and other resources by sending a PR for
 # local changes to the config repo.

+# Step 7: If a `DISABLED` block is present in the config, follow the steps for
+# all fields within the block and deploy the changes.
+Remove the `DISABLES`
+# block from the config once done.

 # Step 8 (Optional): Modify and/or add deployments as needed...
 $ cd $OUTPUT_PATH/org/.../example-deployment